-- Brain Imaging Self-Study.A self-learning PowerPoint file the first week of the rotation followed by a quiz covering CT and MRI images of the brain, both anatomy and pathology, with emphasis on CT neuroanatomy, including CSF cisterns.
+- Brain Imaging Self-Study.
+Three online lectures viewed the first week of the rotation followed by a quiz covering CT and MRI images of the brain, both anatomy and pathology, with emphasis on CT neuroanatomy, including CSF cisterns.

 - Essential Neurologic Findings (ENF) Self-Study.
-A self-learning online program containing videos or still images of 26 key clinical findings in neurology that every primary-care clinician should be able to recognize & understand.
-The program includes descriptions, animations depicting pathophysiology, practice exercises, and self-assessment questions.
+Self-learning online program containing videos or still images of 26 key clinical findings in neurology that every primary-care clinician should be able to recognize & understand followed by a quiz.
+The program includes descriptions; animations depicting pathophysiology, practice exercises; and self-assessment questions.

-- Unconscious Bias in Medicine.During the first week, students receive a lecture concerning the neuroscience behind unconscious bias and its effect on patient diagnosis and management, followed by a quiz and group review of the quiz with a faculty member.
+- Unconscious Bias in Medicine.
+Online lecture concerning the neuroscience behind unconscious bias and its effect on patient diagnosis and management, followed by a quiz and group review of the quiz with a faculty member.

 - Case Summaries/Handovers.
-Students create eight case summaries/handovers (two each week) regarding patients they have seen in the hospital or clinic, four written in 100 words or less and four oral case summaries presented in 2 minutes or less.
-Students receive formative assessments (feedback without grade) the first two weeks and summative assessments (grades) the last two weeks for their case-summary performances.
+Students create eight case summaries/handovers (two each week) regarding patients they have seen in the hospital or clinic, four written in 100 words or less and four oral presented in 2 minutes or less, followed by formative assessments (feedback without grade) the first two weeks and summative assessments (grades) the last two weeks.

-- Ethics & Professionalism Readings, Essays, & Discussion.Students write essay responses to questions regarding an unprofessional patient note, a photograph of a physician-patient interaction, and two stories concerning end-of-life issues (brain death and Alzheimer disease).Students then participate in a faculty-led session to discuss the essays, their pertinent personal experiences, the definition of professionalism, the role of a doctor, and the influence of bias in decision making.
+- Ethics & Professionalism Readings, Essays, & Discussion.
+Essay responses to questions regarding an unprofessional patient note, a photograph of a physician-patient interaction, and two end-of-life issues (brain death and Alzheimer disease) followed by a faculty-led discussion of the essays, pertinent personal experiences, the definition of professionalism, the role of a doctor, and the influence of bias in decision making.

 Traditional Experiential Curriculum

-- Inpatient Services.Students are assigned to two 2-week rotations among four different neurology services based on their stated career goals (OU Inpatient Neurology, OU Consult Neurology, VA Neurology, and OU Child Neurology.Assignments are made on orientation day based on student career goals.
+- Inpatient Services.
+On orientation day, students are assigned to two 2-week rotations among four different neurology services based on their stated career goals (OU Inpatient Neurology, OU Consult Neurology, VA Neurology, and OU Child Neurology).
 Students follow their own patients and attend inpatient team rounds weekdays and one weekend day.